kannibalox/rtorrent-docs/docs/include-cmd-scripting.rst

         If all fields are equal, then items are ordered in a random, but stable fashion.

-        .. rubric:: Example: Sort a view by message *and* name
+        Example: Sort a view by message *and* name:

         .. code-block:: ini